-Best practices for resolving conflicts at school
+Best practices for reporting concerns at school

-Your classroom teacher
+- The classroom teacher

 Portland Public Schools believes that the best and most effective method for resolving conflicts is by starting with the classroom teacher first.

-Your Principal and/or School Administrator
+- The Principal and/or School Administrator

 If contacting your teacher doesn’t resolve the issue, it is recommended that families contact their principal or school administrator next.

-Your Principal Supervisor (Area Senior Director)
+- The Principal Supervisor (Area Senior Director)

-Your Regional Superintendent
+- The Regional Superintendent

-Special education concerns and issues
+Special Education concerns

 Concerns about special education services may also be addressed first by contacting the student’s case manager and then to the Program Administrator.
 Family Engagement Liaison Noel Sisk can assist families through this process.